 Blockchain and crypto-asset payment systems are becoming increasingly common across various industries; people purchase cars, homes, services, and more with these payment systems’ availability.
-But the impact these systems can have on the cannabis sector makes them viable solutions for the current challenges in place.
+But the impact these systems can have on New Jersey cannabis businesses makes them viable solutions for the current challenges in place.

 Currently, we’ve had numerous states and territories legalize adult-use cannabis.
 One of the newest states to do so is New Jersey.
 NJ voters passed legalization with the November 2020 election ballot initiative.
 However, since cannabis is still listed as a Schedule 1 controlled substance under the Controlled Substances Act (CSA), federal and state laws are at odds with one another.
-In turn, cannabis companies in New Jersey will face a plethora of challenges, including banking and payment processing.
+In turn, New Jersey cannabis businesses will face a plethora of challenges, including banking and payment processing.

 Every business across all industries needs a fully functioning payment infrastructure.
 Without this, it’s nearly impossible to scale a business efficiently and effectively.
 Even with the political acceptance and so much potential for the New Jersey cannabis marketplace to thrive, the business landscape is slow to evolve.
 But the developments we see in blockchain and crypto-asset banking developments could be the answer to several key challenges.

-Wondering how to implement blockchain and crypto-asset systems in your cannabis business?
+Wondering how to implement blockchain and crypto-asset systems in New Jersey cannabis businesses?
 Contact us today to learn more about how we can help.

 NJ Cannabis Business Challenges